5 Ways to Prevent Carpet Stains

 However, with the combination of children, pets, accidents, and foot traffic, keeping carpets and area rugs clean can become a massive challenge.

-It’s normal for textiles to have wear and tear as years go by, but it’s how you take care of them that determines how long it’s going to be around.
+It’s normal for textiles to have wear and tear as years go by, but it’s how you take care of them that determines how long they’re going to be around.

 There are several ways to clean carpets and rugs, but why wait for stains and dirt to happen when you can stop in the first place?